TomaszOrpik/MonitorApi/README.md

 # MonitorApi
-Due to production server compatibility, API is working only in local host.
+Due to production server compatibility issues, API is working only in local host.
 For live, check [express.js version](https://github.com/TomaszOrpik/MonitorApi_Nodejs)

 # Introduction
 It was created to track users activity of [Vegetarian Shop](https://vegeshop-714fb.firebaseapp.com/).
 Api collects such information about user as location, track users cart, device and much more into mongoDB database.
 Such data can be easy access in formatted form, as users data, average data for user, or global values in total and average form.
 It is easy to implement with different shops, so users data can be displayed with applications, that can't read it from google analytics.